gregology/gregology.github.io/_posts/2017-09-13-gemini-105m-boat-tour-sailing-sv-catsaway-ep-11.md

 Our centreboards are accessed through a nut in each hull.

 The cockpit is square and has two levels of seating.
-Our captain’s chair fits two (as long as you like each other), and is padded and comfortable for long hauls.
+Our captain's chair fits two (as long as you like each other), and is padded and comfortable for long hauls.
 Behind the cockpit, we have our dinghy davits, on top of which sits a 315W Canadian Solar panel.

-At first when we started sailing our Gemini, we weren’t thrilled with the visibility from the cockpit.
+At first when we started sailing our Gemini, we weren't thrilled with the visibility from the cockpit.
 However, over time, we have really appreciated the sheltered nature of the hard bimini and not having wind and sun in our faces all the time.

 We hope this gives you an idea of our boat!